100 Journal prompts for women to Awaken Your Creativity

 • How do I express love for myself in my daily life?

-• What do I want to create, and what’s stopping me from creating it?
+• What do I want to create, and what’s stopping me from making it?

 • How do I manage stress in creative work, and how can I improve it?